algolia/docsearch/docs/README.md

 ### HTML

 It transforms every Markdown files situated in `./src` into `.html` files in `./dist`.
-They will be wrapped into the layout defined in their front-matter.
+It wrapps them into the layout defined in their front-matter.

 All the headers will be converted to their respective `<hX>` tag, along with a unique `#id` to allow for easy anchoring.